-You've found the blog of Lee Penrod.
+You've found the blog of Leighly G Penrod (better known as Lee Penrod).
 Over the years I've helped thousands of people with technology questions.
 I started this blog to share some of the problems I've personally solved, and to act as a place to put bits of new articles before they are ready for release.

 In the past I have written several articles which have been published by Directron.com.
 I have been writing since before 2001, and did a good enough job that in 2002 Directron hired me.
-I'm now CTO of the company, and have personally setup, configured or repaired thousands of PCs, Servers, Laptops and other devices.
-My goal is to distill some of the that knowledge here as I have in the past in a friendly, easy to read format.
+I'm now CTO/Vice President of the company, and have personally setup, configured or repaired thousands of PCs, Servers, Laptops and other devices.
+My goal is to distil some of the that knowledge here as I have in the past in a friendly, easy to read format.

 If you are not familiar with my prior work, please check out these popular guides I have written-